The Bitwarden Blog

 1. ブログ

-2. Password Management Deployment Strategies - A guide for the c-suite and beyond
+2. Password management deployment strategy: A guide for the C-suite and beyond

 Password management is people management.
-The most successful company-wide deployments for password managers involve a curated rollout that works for all parties.
-When considering your own deployment, here are a few strategies we have seen be successful at companies around the world.
+The most successful company-wide deployments for password managers involve a curated rollout that works for all parties, originating with leadership and applied from the top of the organization down to every employee.
+To administer a password manager solution at your company, consider the following phased deployment strategies that have proven successful at companies worldwide.

-This approach prioritizes users with potentially higher risk profiles, identifying your company's most critical people and assets.
-Supporting the executive team's need for a password management solution provides them security but also an understanding of employee credential management.
-Awareness and adoption of good password management practices, from the executive level and on, drives faster adoption throughout the company.
+This deployment strategy prioritizes users with potentially higher risk profiles, including anyone in ownership or upper management or those with access to sensitive data.
+Supporting the executive team's need for a password management solution provides them with security and an understanding of employee credential management, awareness, and adoption of good password management practices.
+This will help secure accounts and drive faster adoption across the company.

-Some password managers with flexible sharing capabilities allow executives to conveniently share credentials with their assistants, while maintaining robust security.
+Password managers with flexible sharing capabilities allow executives to conveniently share credentials with assistants and other staff while maintaining robust security.

 Knowledge workers first

-Knowledge workers tend to have the most interaction with online services and the need to share secure credentials with colleagues.
-Focusing on this group leads to adoption across a range of use cases, and often sets examples for others within the company to follow.
+Knowledge workers (engineers, scientists, designers, accountants, lawyers, etc.) tend to interact most with online services, deal with sensitive data, and need to share credentials with colleagues securely.
+A solid deployment strategy will focus on this group, lead to adoption across various use cases, and set an example for others within the company.

 Laptop or mobile users first

 Companies with device-specific approaches to laptops or smartphones might align their deployment strategy to one of these groups.
-If your company empowers employees with their own devices to work, they will need to store credentials related to device applications and workflows.
-Password managers ensure those credentials remain end-to-end encrypted.
+It is imperative to remember this if your company empowers employees to use their own devices for work.
+Should that be the case, they must store credentials related to business devices, applications, and workflows.
+A password manager will ensure those credentials remain end-to-end encrypted to protect your business across all devices.

 Service technicians first

-Empowering service technicians with a password manager ensures that they can retain client credentials safely with end-to-end encryption.
-For clients who do not have the ability to share encrypted credentials with service technicians, they could also use the capabilities of direct secure transmissions with Bitwarden Send.
+Empowering service technicians with a password manager ensures they can safely retain client credentials with end-to-end encryption.
+Clients who do not have the ability to share encrypted credentials with service technicians could also use the capabilities of direct secure transmissions with Bitwarden Send.

 Operational technicians first